L-Colombo/dotfiles/README.md

 ### Gnu Emacs

-My configuration for Gnu Emacs is done via the `configuration.org` file, which is quite descriptive; you might direclty refere to that.
+My configuration for Gnu Emacs is done via the `configuration.org` file, which is quite descriptive; you might direclty refer to that.

 ### Tmux